tearflake/symp-intro/hello-world.md

 #### Purpose

-After passing the syntax check, we may want to translate the expression to a form suitable for final execution.
-This, so-called semantic transformation is done in Symp using rules that represent a term rewriting system of our interest.
-The term rewriting is a complex matter on its own and it is based on replacing expected patterns by new expressions which we recursively replace further until no more of the expected patterns occur in the whole expression.
+After passing the syntax check, it may be required to translate the expression to a form suitable for final execution.
+This so-called semantic transformation is done in Symp using rules that represent a term rewriting system.
+The term rewriting is a complex matter on its own.
+It is based on replacing expected patterns by new expressions.
+The process repeats recursively until no more of the expected patterns occur in the whole expression.
 Seek for more details in accompanying documentation.

 #### Grammar Overview